IzemHamouchene/CalculateImage-VideoSize-25-26/README.md

 The program receives two input parameters (the height and width) of the image in integer format.

 ##### Output parameter (1)
-The program mus return the size of the color image.
+The program must return the size of the color image.
 _The output values must be returned with two digits after the decimal point._